matthewmueller/hex-to-color-name/Readme.md

 # Hex to Color Name

 Tiny module to map hex colors to names of your choice.
-Good for coercing to a name.
+Good for coercing arbitrary hex colors to a name.

 ## Example